confluentinc/ksql/documentation/quickstart.rst

    $ java -jar ksql-cli-1.0-SNAPSHOT-standalone.jar local
    ...
    ksql>

+   <TODO: If user is using Docker, they will connect a different way.
+Do they log directly into the container and run at ksql> prompt?>

 .. note::
    KSQL accepts command line options, see ``java -jar ksql-cli-1.0-SNAPSHOT-standalone.jar help local`` for usage.